Chew on this – Five Fascinating Facts about Sugar-Free Gum

 So where can you find CPP-ACP?

-CPP-ACP can be found in many dental products, the most common is a dental cream called Toothmoose, and a sugar-free gum called Recaldent.
+CPP-ACP is found in many dental products.
+The most common is a dental cream called Toothmoose, and a sugar-free gum called Recaldent.

 Of course, all the decay-reducing benefits of sugar-free apply which the braces are on.
 This is particularly beneficial because of the added difficulty of keeping the teeth clean during orthodontic treatment.